coderamen666/srd-v3.5-md/basic-rules-and-legal/character-classes-ii.md

 A wizard can never give up divination to fulfill this requirement.

-Spells of the prohibited school or schools are not available to the wizard, and she can't even cast such spells from scrolls or fire them from wands.
+Spells of the prohibited school or schools are not available to the wizard, and she can’t even cast such spells from scrolls or fire them from wands.
 She may not change either her specialization or her prohibited schools later.